 Every orthodontist begins his or her studies in dental school.
 Upon completion, many graduates begin to practice as dentists immediately.
 Some, however, opt to pursue a dental specialty, which requires additional training and schooling over a two- to three-year residency program.

-The American Dental Association sanctions 9 different dental specialties.
+The Canadian Dental Association sanctions 9 different dental specialties.
 Some you are likely to have heard of, such as Pediatric Dentistry (dentistry for children), Periodontics (focused on the gums), and Oral Surgery.

 Dentofacial is a combination of the Greek words for 'teeth' and 'face'.
 'Ortho', as you know, means 'straight', and 'pedic' is the Greek word for 'child'.